crdpa/site/posts/2022-05-11 - date manipulation with css and go.md

 Now we can use CSS rules to hide one and display the other based on screen size.

-When the screen is big, we display the 'date-full' <div``` and when the screen goes below a specified width, we invert the condition.
+When the screen is big, we display the 'date-full' <div> and when the screen goes below a specified width, we reverse the condition.
 Here it is:

 ```css
 .date-full {